diazrenata/scadsanalysis/analysis/reports/found_all.md

 Here is how skewness maps with S and N, *filtered to communities where we found all samples*: ![](found_all_files/figure-markdown_github/skew%20v%20s%20and%20n-1.png)

-So I'm pretty sure the spike at 0 is the communities with 1 or 2 species, for which we shouldn't be calculating skewness anyway.

-Here is how the histogram changes as we bin the lognparts into 5s:
+Here is how the histogram changes as we bin the lognparts into 2s:

 ![](found_all_files/figure-markdown_github/binned%20nparts-1.png)